We aim to fly a kite to the highest altitude in the world

 "How do you get your kites so high"?
 "I can barely get my kite off the ground".
 Whether it's some intrinsic characteristic of the person's brain wiring, some innate inherited talent for the way things work and an understanding of how our world is put together, I am not sure.
 Perhaps it's just learning.
 Perhaps it's the same reason some people are mechanics or rocket scientists and others are musicians.
 Anyhow even a few of those people who do build and fly kites for a hobby don't necessarily know how to fly big kites high but most understand immediately when I relate big kite, high flying techniques to smaller kites at normal altitudes.
 There are a few things that aren't normally issues flying recreational kites from hand on 300 ft of line.
 They are, line weight, line sag from line drag, accumulated line tension from line drag, delayed kite response, kite out of sight and need for a winch to control the line.

 If the wind is steady and well over the minimum speed required then 100 meters of line is walked out with the winch running in reverse at slow walking pace.
-Before that is done the line end is attached to the bridle attachment point.
+Before that is done the line is attached to the bridle attachment point.
 The line has no knots as they weaken the line significantly so the line end is sleeved and loop spliced to make an enclosed loop.
-The bridle is a three legged heavy set of lines that distribute the kite's pull evently over the length of the front fibreglass tube spar.
-The length of the bridle legs are set with special locking slip knots at the attachment point.
-This determines the kites angle of attack or how much the kite's top tilts into the wind before it leaves the ground.
+The bridle is a three-legged heavy set of lines that distribute the kite's pull evenly over the length of the front fibreglass tube spar.
+The length of the bridle legs is set with special locking slip knots at the attachment point.
+The bridle line is about 3 times stronger than the kite line so prussic knots attaching the kite line to the bridle doesn’t cause line breaks The length of each bridle leg determines the kites angle of attack or how much the kite's top tilts into the wind before it leaves the ground.
 Too little angle of attack and the kite will not rise and if it does it tends to overfly beyond vertical.
 Too much angle of attack and the kite becomes skittish then does not develop enough lift at higher flying angles.
 It's ultimate flying angle is also lower.
 The angle of attack is established by trial and error.
 The knot is marked with permanent marker and alternate positions for different winds may also be marked.

 Rather than functioning like an aircraft strobe, that is, to make an aircraft more visible to other airspace users 24 hour a day, the kite strobe is to help the winch operator know the position of the kite when it drops within 2000 ft of the winch and then it is critical to drive the winch when the kite is nearing the ground.